lxhan/lxhan.github.io/content/work/cemware.md

 **What I did:**

-- Collaborated with [KOFAC](https://www.kofac.re.kr/main) to create math learning tools for students.
+- Contributed to the development of math learning tools in collaboration with [KOFAC](https://www.kofac.re.kr/main) to improve students' academic performance.
-- Assisted with moving backend from PHP to Golang for performance and high-load tolerance.
+- Refactored backend architecture from PHP to Golang to increase performance and handle high-load tolerance, resulting in improved user experience.
+- Developed full-stack solutions using a variety of technologies including JavaScript, TypeScript, React.js, Angular, Vue.js, Node.js, Golang, and AWS.

 **Website: [cemware.com](https://cemware.com)**